Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

-Your SSN + personal information is probably sitting on a criminals hard drive somewhere.
+Your social security number and personal information is probably sitting on a criminals hard drive somewhere.
 Freeze your credit at the top 3 bureaus and get some peace of mind.

 <details><summary>The Details</summary>
 <div class="details-highlight">
 <p>
-Check if your SSN was compromised by the Equifax breach in 2017.
+Check if your social security number was compromised by the Equifax breach in 2017 <a target="_blank" href="https://www.equifaxsecurity2017.com/">here</a>.
 Over 80 million people were impacted, including myself and my wife, so chances are good yours was too.
 At this link, scroll down half way and click the red "Am I Impacted?"
-Button to see. https://www.equifaxsecurity2017.com/
+Button to see.
 </p>
 <p>
 It is a bit of a hassle to freeze your credit but I think its worth it.
 You can do it at each bureau's website in less than an hour.
 Once they're frozen and you want to apply for new credit, you will need to unfreeze it temporarily for a time period or for a specific lender for each bureau that the lender uses to check your credit report.